SolidLink95/Models-Resource-Blender-Importer/README.md

 # Models-Resource-Blender-Importer
-Addon for importing 3D models from https://www.models-resource.com/ in Blender UI
+Addon for importing 3D models from https://www.models-resource.com/ in Blender UI.
+Tested on versions 2.82 and 2.93

 ### Requiurements